shmorri/docs-casa-prod/3.1.4/source/index.md

 - Mobile phone numbers that can receive OTPs via SMS
 - Passwords (only if stored in the corresponding Gluu Server's local LDAP.
 Not supported if the passwords are stored in a backend LDAP like AD)

-Additional types of credentials or authentication mechanisms, for instance national ID's or other smart cards, could be supported via custom plugins.
+Additional types of credentials or authentication mechanisms, for instance national ID cards or other smart cards, could be supported via custom plugins.

 ### Enrollment APIs